-In addition, the PMA approval for our Inspire system was subject to several conditions of approval, including a post-market long-term study and extended follow-up of the pre-market study cohort.
+In addition, the PMA approval for our Inspire system was subject to several conditions of approval, including a post-market long-term study.
 Though we believe we have complied with these conditions to date, any failure to comply with the conditions of approval could result in the withdrawal of PMA approval and the inability to continue to market the device.
 Failure to conduct the required studies in accordance with institutional review board ("IRB") and informed consent requirements, or adverse findings in these studies, could also be grounds for withdrawal of approval of the PMA.